nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_OBJECT_METHODS_SPREAD.md

 1. Iterate the array of cars with `forEach()`.
 1. Use `Object.values()` to iterate the values of each car.

+## For Of with Object.values()

 For this to work, you will need an HTML element in your `index.html` with an id of `app`.
+Then you will use a `for..of` loop to display all the values.

 ```js
 const outputElement = document.querySelector("#app")